Disney Jr. (Portugal)

 Disney Jr. is a British-managed Portuguese pay television channel operated by The Walt Disney Company Portugal; part of The Walt Disney Company Iberia.
 Aimed mainly at children between 2 and 7 years of age, it was launched on 1 October 2008 as Disney Cinemagic and Disney Junior launched on 1 November 2012, replacing Disney Cinemagic.
 Along with the new channel, Disney launched "Disney Movies On Demand" service on ZON.

 In March 2021, a HD feed was launched on the TV operator MEO.

-As of 2025, it shares the same schedule with the Wallonia, Flanders and Spain feeds.